marcrdavis/ArduinoTITO-PlayerTracking/README.md

   Robotdyn Uno WiFi R3 - however the code is not stable yet and may never be due to the overhead of the WifiAT library.
   There are also a lot of configuration steps with this hardware which make it unfriendly for the un-initiated.

+  8/2/2023 - FOUND A BUG IN THE CURRENT VERSION THAT IS CAUSING THE TITO TO BREAK CONNECTION WITH THE MACHINE WHICH CAUSES A VALIDATION FAILURE ERROR ON THE GAME.
+WORKING ON A FIX NOW.

   Build 20230717

   - Sorry! small bug in the RFID and MAG projects was keeping the TITO from working